 The following section provides a summary of the Airport Setting and Location, which has already been detailed in Chapter 1, Purpose and Need.
-The Tucson Airport Authority (TAA) is the owner and operator of TUS.
+The City of Tucson is the owner and Tucson Airport Authority (TAA) is the operator of TUS.
 TUS is located on 8,343 acres in Tucson, Arizona in Pima County south of the City of Tucson central business district.
 The Airport is near both Interstate 10 and Interstate 19.
 The United States Air Force (USAF) owned land, known as Air Force Plant 44 (AFP 44), is located along the southwest border of the Airport.